julienemo/thp_next_37_38/README.md

 1. user authentication info: jwt, user ID, whether there is one present
 2. list of post, in Home, in Profile, in profile of any user

-#### TODO

-1. correct the link doesn't work issue
-2. clean all the console.log
 ---

 #### Discoveries